top of page

 Areas of Specialties

-Judy competencies are authorized by the Saskatchewan College of Psychology: assessment; clinical, counselling, and development psychology; equine assisted learning; clinical hypnosis; NLP training; and mediation services.
+Judy is registered in the areas of assessment; clinical and counselling, equine assisted learning; clinical hypnosis; NLP training; and mediation services.
 Judy works with the following mental disorders (depressive disorders, anxiety disorders, ADHD, Bi-polar, Obsessive Compulsive disorder, abuse, trauma, Borderline Personality Disorder; Obsessive Compulsive Personality Disorder; codependency; suicide intervention; workplace issues; body image; stress; family of origin issues; family counselling ;relationship counselling; childhood issues; self-esteem; life-transitions; conflict; anger management, and grief/loss, bereavement issues).

-Assessment: Judy is qualified to diagnose various mental health disorders.
+Judy is qualified to diagnose various mental health disorders.
 An umbrella approach or one that gathers information on all possible diagnoses and then narrows the diagnoses is utilized.
 Call for discussion on whether a diagnosis is appropriate and for fees.

-Methodologies utilized: Judy utilizes evidenced based therapies: Cognitive Behavioral Therapy, Clinical Hypnosis, Solution Focused therapy, Reality Therapy, Eye-Movement Integration Therapy, Clinical Hypnosis, Gottman marriage counselling, Satir family counselling, Neuro-Linguistic Programming, and equine-assisted therapy (leadership and self-development).
+Judy utilizes evidenced based therapies: Cognitive Behavioral Therapy, Clinical Hypnosis, Solution Focused therapy, Reality Therapy, Eye-Movement Integration Therapy, Clinical Hypnosis, Gottman marriage counselling, Satir family counselling, Neuro-Linguistic Programming, and equine-assisted therapy (leadership and self-development).

 Pricing